-The Trustees invest predominantly in multi-investor pooled investment vehicles and accept that in these cases they have little or no ability to specify the risk profile and return targets of the manager other than through the choice of specific vehicles.
+The Trustees invest predominantly in multi-investor pooled investment vehicles (including partnerships/shares in listed investment companies) and accept that in these cases they have little or no ability to specify the risk profile and return targets of the manager other than through the choice of specific vehicles.
 They will therefore select vehicles that best align with the Trustees' own policy in terms of investment objectives and guidelines (as set out in relevant governing documents) and, once appointed, will review the appointment should there be any material changes in these terms.
 They also hold units in a bespoke pooled fund shared with other "sister" pension schemes and will have greater ability to specify risk and return targets.
-Where appointments are segregated the Trustees will seek to ensure terms are aligned with the Trustees' own policy, taking into account however the investment managers' standard policies for the chosen mandates.
+Where appointments are segregated the Trustee will seek to ensure terms are aligned with the Trustees' own policy, taking into account however the investment managers' standard policies for the chosen mandates.

 The Trustees make appointments with the view to them potentially being long term (to the extent this is consistent with the Trustees' overall investment time horizon) and there is typically no set duration for the manager appointments.
-However, appointments can typically be terminated at short notice.
+However, appointments can typically be terminated at short notice, or holdings in listed vehicles can be sold.